ebzzry/ebzzry.github.io/src/git-github.md

 ### Creating a Repository

-In your repositories page, create a new repository by clicking on _New_
+In your repositories page, create a new repository by clicking **New**:

 ![New](images/new-repository.png)